willpatterson/HOPSTACK/doc/notes/LASDI/parameter_types.rst

 Python Regex Filter Parameter
 -----------------------------

-Strings are returned if they match the defined regex statement
+Strings are returned if they match the defined regex statement.

 +------------------+-------------+------+-----------------+
 | Type Name        | Obriviation | List | File References |